ppqSense/QubeDocs/docs/tutorial/tutorial.md

     (if you are unsure of your changes, or if they are incomplete, please save them in an un-listed `.md` file or push to a new branch while working).

-!!! note "Saving PDF Versions"
+### Saving PDF Versions

 Every time the site is updated, a downloadable PDF version of the entire site is generated and available for download from the download page (currently it is saved as QubeCL_Manual.pdf, but that can be changed).
 At any time, if you would like to save a version of the site and manual, you can simply save the desired `.md` file along with its assets folder and PDF.
-By saving it under a new name in the `/docs/downloads` folder, the PDF can be added to the download page as a dated version of the manual
+By saving it under a new name in the `/docs/downloads` folder, the PDF can be added to the download page as a dated version of the manual.

+!!! note "Disabling PDF Generation"
+    PDF generation can take up to 30 seconds each time.
+Disable during testing by following instructions in [to-pdf plugin](#To-pdf) section.

-### Pushing to Github {#pushing-to-github}
+### Pushing to Github
 If you are completely new to git:
 [(See Git Guide for beginners)](https://github.com/git-guides)